vatsla1601/Checkout-Job-Integration-Testing-using-JUnit-Play-Framework/Day4.md

 @Mapping(target = "id_str", ignore = true)
 If you're not using or mapping it, and just ignoring it — removing the line entirely is safest.

+If you add @SuperBuilder (from Lombok) to all parent classes (e.g., BaseMasterDTO, PersonDTO, and then VisitorDTO), here’s exactly what will happen:

+✅ What @SuperBuilder Does
+@SuperBuilder is Lombok's solution for builder pattern with inheritance.

+Unlike @Builder, which only supports flat classes, @SuperBuilder:

+Generates builder classes that support inherited fields

+Ensures you can build a child class while also setting values from the parent

+Supports method chaining across parent and child builders

+🧱 Example
+📦 If you do this:
+java
+Copy
+Edit
+@SuperBuilder
+public class BaseMasterDTO {
+    private Long id;
+}

+@SuperBuilder
+public class PersonDTO extends BaseMasterDTO {
+    private String name;
+}

+@SuperBuilder
+public class VisitorDTO extends PersonDTO {
+    private String masterId;
+}
+✅ You can then write:
+java
+Copy
+Edit
+VisitorDTO visitor = VisitorDTO.builder()
+    .id(123L)                // inherited from BaseMasterDTO
+    .name("John Doe")        // from PersonDTO
+    .masterId("vatsla.adhikari")  // from VisitorDTO
+    .build();
+So now all fields across the hierarchy are included in the builder.